DevSensei: PR Workflow Automation

 Alias: Minimum Approvals

-Equivalent to a custom merge check with the single condition count(approved-by) >= n
+Equivalent to a custom merge check with the single condition count(approved-by) >= n for positive number n.

 Example